ViviTurtle/Projects/Competitions/CSAW_2015/Alexander Taylor/README.md

 		> Smash 4 Weekly (2015-08-07) - Fuzyll (Yoshi) vs. Stiitch (Ike)

-One step closer, we move on to the next page. [http://fuzyll.com/csaw2015/yoshi](http://fuzyll.com/csaw2015/yoshi) We see a picture of yoshi here.
+One step closer, we move on to the next page: [http://fuzyll.com/csaw2015/yoshi](http://fuzyll.com/csaw2015/yoshi).
+We see a picture of yoshi here.
 ![Yoshi](yoshi.txt)

 Noticing we have a picture, a good step would probably be to look at the metadeta.
 After downloading the picture, you can either upload it to [Jeffrey's Exif viewer](http://regex.info/exif.cgi) or run exiftool, a tool to look at metadeta for like everything.